 Chapel Hill, North Carolina

-UNC Lineberger’s emphasis on breast cancer research includes studies of molecular phenotypes and pathogenesis, particularly in those patients with the worst prognosis.
-These basic biological investigations are linked to the Center’s work on population studies, particularly within the African-American community.
+The cancer center has made a longstanding investment in breast cancer research, including the study of molecular phenotypes and pathogenesis, particularly in those patients with the worst prognosis.
+These basic biological investigations are linked to the center’s work on population studies, particularly within the African-American community.

 Its cancer prevention and control faculty have led a number of seminal studies aimed at improving cancer care and outcomes and reducing the burden and impact of cancer.
 Specific areas of expertise include cancer communication and decision-making, health promotion and health disparities, cancer survivorship, dissemination, and health outcomes research.

 Select Scientific Initiatives at UNC Lineberger

 - CAR-T/Cellular Therapies: UNC Lineberger is one of a select few academic cancer centers in the United States with the faculty, technology and facilities to develop and deliver chimeric antigen receptor T-Cell (CAR-T) immunotherapy to patients, and to provide patients with therapies not available anywhere else.
 UNC Lineberger researchers are conducting clinical trials of novel investigational CAR-T therapies for Hodgkin and non-Hodgkin lymphoma, multiple myeloma, neuroblastoma, and leukemia, and they are developing trials for other cancers.